 Dentist struck-off for offering to perform female genital mutilation.

 GMC v Dr Trossel

-Dr Robert Trossel struck off for giving false hope and unsubstantiated and exaggerated claims relating to stem cell treatment to patients suffering from degenerative and devastating illnesses such MS.
+Dr Robert Trossel was struck off for giving false hope and unsubstantiated and exaggerated claims relating to stem cell treatment to patients suffering from degenerative and devastating illnesses such MS.

-Presented the case against a dentist whose patient died within 24 hours of an operation.
+Presented the case against a dentist whose Patient died within 24 hours of an operation.

 GMC v Gordon Skinner

 Case of high-profile private practitioner and his diagnosis and approach to thyroid-related disorders.

 The doctor at the centre of a probe into deaths at a community hospital found to have made a catalogue of failings in her treatment of the patients, who later died, including issuing drugs which were 'excessive, inappropriate and potentially hazardous'.